conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 such as PYTHON will not be defined when python is not installed into the host environment.

-On Linux, using the compiler packages provided by Anaconda Inc. in the `defaults` meta-channel you can prevent your build system leaking into the built software by using our `CDT` (Core Dependency Tree) packages for any 'system' * dependencies.
+On Linux, using the compiler packages provided by Anaconda Inc. in the ``defaults`` meta-channel you can prevent your build system leaking into the built software by using our ``CDT`` (Core Dependency Tree) packages for any "system" dependencies.
 These packages are repackaged libraries and headers from CentOS6 and are unpacked into the sysroot of our pseudo-cross compilers and are found by them automatically.

-(* what qualifies as 'system' is a matter of opinion, for the Anaconda Distribution we took the decision not to provide X11 or GL packages (while conda-forge does), so we use CDT packages for X11).
+Note that what qualifies as a "system" dependency is a matter of opinion.
+The Anaconda Distribution chose not to provide X11 or GL packages, so we use CDT packages for X11.
+Conda-forge chose to provide X11 and GL packages.

-On macOS, using the equivalent compiler packages (in conjunction with the standard MACOSX_DEPLOYMENT_TARGET env. var.)  you can set the CONDA_BUILD_SYSROOT env. var. to identify a folder containing a macOS SDK to achieve backwards compatability (while still having access to C++14 and C++1z).
+On macOS, you can use the equivalent compiler packages in conjunction with the standard MACOSX_DEPLOYMENT_TARGET environment variable and set the CONDA_BUILD_SYSROOT environment variable.
+This will specify a folder containing a macOS SDK.
+This achieves backwards compatability while still providing access to C++14 and C++1z.

 **TL;DR**: If you use the new ``{{ compiler() }}`` jinja2 to utilize our new compilers, you also must move anything that is not strictly a build tool into